-Although the program is classified as an online program, to ensure that faculty meet the gatekeeping responsibility of assessing the character, knowledge, and skills of students, the program is designed so all doctoral courses are delivered in a blended format.
+Although the program is classified as an online program, it is designed so that all the core doctoral courses are delivered in a blended format (16 weeks online with a one-week residential intensive).
+This helps ensure that faculty meet the gatekeeping responsibility of assessing the character, knowledge, and skills of students.
 As such, students participate in both classroom and online coursework activities during the 16-week semester as outlined below:

 Campus-Based Instruction: Students in the Counselor Education and Supervision program fulfill the classroom component of the courses in the intensive format.
-During the intensive week, students meet for Monday through Thursday from 8:00 a.m. until 5:00 p.m. with an hour for lunch.
+During the intensive week, students meet Monday through Thursday from 8:00 a.m. until 5:00 p.m. with an hour for lunch.
 Friday course hours are from 8:00 a.m. until 12:00 p.m.
 Students must enroll prior to the start of each semester for a given course.
 They must complete the required pre-intensive assignments prior to beginning class.
 Students who do not complete the required pre-course work will not be permitted to attend the intensive.
 Students are expected to enter the first class session with the necessary textbooks, course syllabus, and completed pre-class assignments.
-Students can expect to complete group assignments after class hours.
+Students may be required to complete group assignments after class hours.
 In most cases, major exams will not be given during the week of class, unless specifically stated in the course syllabus and pre-class information.
 Under no circumstances can students miss any portion of the week-long intensive.

-Blackboard-Based Instruction: All courses involve online participation using the Blackboard® platform for the duration of each semester.
-In addition to class time, students are expected to actively participate during the pre and post intensive portions of the class over the duration of this 16-week course.
+Blackboard-Based Instruction: All courses involve online participation using the Blackboard[®] platform for the duration of each semester.
+In addition to class time, students are expected to actively participate during the pre and post intensive portions of the class over the duration of each 16-week course.
 Students interact with other doctoral students taking the same course, utilize links to online resources, view supplemental streaming video clips, and receive direct feedback from their professors using this innovative means of delivery.